web-padawan/components-monorepo/packages/vaadin-virtual-list/README.md

 - The component with the Lumo theme:

-  `theme/lumo/vaadin-list.js`
+  `theme/lumo/vaadin-virtual-list.js`

 - The component with the Material theme:

-  `theme/material/vaadin-list.js`
+  `theme/material/vaadin-virtual-list.js`

-- Alias for `theme/lumo/vaadin-list.js`:
+- Alias for `theme/lumo/vaadin-virtual-list.js`:

-  `vaadin-list.js`
+  `vaadin-virtual-list.js`

 ## Running API docs and tests in a browser

-1. Fork the `vaadin-list` repository and clone it locally.
+1. Fork the `vaadin-virtual-list` repository and clone it locally.

 1. Make sure you have [node.js](https://nodejs.org/) 12.x installed.

 1. Make sure you have [npm](https://www.npmjs.com/) installed.

-1. When in the `vaadin-list` directory, run `npm install` to install dependencies.
+1. When in the `vaadin-virtual-list` directory, run `npm install` to install dependencies.

 1. Run `npm start`, browser will automatically open the component API documentation.